mrengy/vanguard-history/README.md

 Note that your WordPress password on your local site will be reset to whatever your WordPress password was on production, so you might want to change it to something different locally.

 After importing the database file in your local WordPress Admin, manually copy in media files.
-Download and unzip a couple of directories of uploads by year from [this Google Drive folder: prod-uploads](https://drive.google.com/drive/u/0/folders/10o_kCclvp2SmluoqI7N5eGpNKQFRUBeL) (ask Mike Eng if you need access to Basecamp).
+Download and unzip a couple of directories of uploads by year from [this Google Drive folder: prod-uploads](https://drive.google.com/drive/u/0/folders/10o_kCclvp2SmluoqI7N5eGpNKQFRUBeL) (ask Mike Eng if you need access).
 Go to your local site folder.
 Get there from the Local app > under the site "Vanguard History", click "Go to site folder".
 Place the media files under "vanguard-history" > "app" > "public" > "wp-content" > "uploads".
 Within "uploads", there are directories organized by year and month.
 Place the directories and their contents under "uploads" in the appropriate year / month structure.

 ## To build CSS and make edits to CSS